turbot/steampipe-plugin-shodan/docs/index.md

 # Steampipe

-The open source Steampipe CLI allows you to perform real-time queries against cloud APIs using SQL, without having to extract, transform and load data into a local DB.
+The Steampipe CLI allows you to perform real-time queries against cloud APIs using SQL, without having to extract, transform and load data into a local DB.

 # Shodan